LanguageOfStress/language-of-stress-theory/README.md

 ## Key Concepts

 ### Value Topography
 A unified subjective mapping of goodness/badness across all concepts, built from lifelong tension/relief patterns.
 You never perceive raw reality—only reality filtered through your Value Topography.
+This is not a limitation but an architectural necessity—a brain without differential value assessment would be paralyzed, unable to determine what matters.

+### Valenced Epistemology
+The brain is epistemologically isolated—trapped in a black box with no direct reality access.
+Its only truth-making mechanism is valenced tension dynamics:
+- **Stress substantiates "bad"**: What creates or sustains tension is experienced as threatening, misaligned, wrong
+- **Relief substantiates "good"**: What resolves tension is experienced as safe, aligned, right
+- **Immediate and pre-cognitive**: Not reasoning to conclusions but directly experiencing truth through phenomenal dynamics

+This is why:
+- Newborn "knows" blankets are good (relief substantiates it)
+- You "know" a dull knife is bad (tension substantiates it)
+- You "know" you're inadequate when you fail (tension substantiates it)
+- Beliefs resist change (they're substantiated truths, not hypotheses)

+**Path-Dependent Truth:** What feels "true" depends on your history of stress-relief patterns.
+This explains why:
+- Trauma survivors "know" people are dangerous (substantiated through past experience)
+- Perfectionists "know" they're inadequate (substantiated through impossible standards)
+- Depression "knows" hopelessness is truth (substantiated through locked archetypes)

+The epistemology is working correctly—defending archetypes substantiated under conditions that may no longer apply.

 ### Archetypes
 Expected states (baselines) the brain defends.
 Deviations create tension proportional to: